First-order integer-valued autoregressive processes with Generalized Katz innovations: Conclusion

 \section{Conclusion}

-A novel integer-valued autoregressive process is proposed with Generalized Lagrangian Katz innovations.
-Theoretical properties of the model, such as stationarity, moments, and semi-self-decomposability are provided.
-A Bayesian approach to inference is proposed, and an efficient Gibbs sampling procedure has been proposed.
-The modeling framework is applied to a Google Trend dataset on the public concern about climate change for 65 countries.
-New evidence is provided about the long-run level of public attention, its persistence and dispersion in countries with low and high level of climate risk.
+A novel integer--valued autoregressive process is proposed with Generalized Lagrangian Katz innovations (GLK--INAR).
+Theoretical properties of the model, such as stationarity, moments, and semi--self--decomposability, are provided.
+To deal with parameter instability and excess of zeroes, we also propose a Markov--Switching GLK--INAR.
+A Bayesian approach to inference and an efficient Gibbs sampling procedure have been proposed, which naturally account for uncertainty when forecasting.
+The modelling framework is applied to a Google Trend dataset measuring the public concern about climate change in 65 countries.
+The greater flexibility of the GLK--INAR allows for a superior fitting compared to the standard INAR models and a better comprehension of the heterogeneity in public perception.
+More specifically, new evidence is provided about the long-run level of public attention, its persistence and dispersion in countries with low and high levels of climate risk.
+The Markov-switching GLK-INAR identified regimes with the absence of searches and changes in the dynamic features of the series.